Steve Kubby: Flight to Canada

 In 2001, exercising his right to appeal the conviction for peyote possession, Kubby obtained the court's permission to move to Canada with his wife and two children.
 Kubby and his advisors were concerned that police and prosecutors were determined to prove their theory that he did not really need medical marijuana and would find a way to arrest and incarcerate him.
-After the Kubby family had been in Canada for a few months Kubby alleges the terms of his appeal were changed without his knowledge or consent by two judges.
-Kubby claims that he was wrongly reclassified as a fugitive.
+After the Kubby family had been in Canada for a few months Kubby alleged the terms of his appeal were changed without his knowledge or consent by two judges.
+Kubby claimed that he was wrongly reclassified as a fugitive.

 Kubby appealed his fugitive status through the Canadian legal system for five years.
 Among the arguments made in fighting the appeal was the likelihood that he would be denied access to cannabis in custody and risk death from his illness.
-This fear was later proved to be well founded as confirmed by the Placer Jail medical staff who found blood in his urine and other evidence of severe hypertensive trauma, which Kubby still suffers from, to this day.
+This fear was later proved to be well founded as confirmed by the Placer Jail medical staff who found blood in his urine and other evidence of severe hypertensive trauma, which Kubby still suffered from.

 Dr. Joseph Michael Connors, an expert in the area of adrenal cancers, testified at the Canadian extradition hearing about Kubby's medical condition: